Yared04/Web-Project-2/README.md

     - The funding will be done via bank transfer,
 2.
   - chat, direct conversation between user giving the funding and the client that requires it
-  - advertisements, where different orgnaizations advertise their products
+  - comment on donation pages